Moonstone Jewellery Guide: Discover Meaning, Styles, and How to Choose the Perfect Piece

 Moonstone jewellery refers to decorative pieces that feature the gemstone moonstone, a mineral belonging to the feldspar group.
 Known for its glowing visual effect called adularescence, moonstone displays a soft, luminous sheen that appears to move across the stone when light reflects off internal layers.

 Moonstone has been used in jewellery for centuries and appears in rings, pendants, earrings, bracelets, and ornamental accessories.
-The gemstone gained prominence during the Art Nouveau movement in the late 19th and early 20th centuries when jewellery designers used it to create nature-inspired pieces.
+It gained prominence during the Art Nouveau movement, when designers created nature-inspired pieces featuring its soft glow.

-The stone typically forms in colors such as white, blue, peach, gray, and rainbow variations.
-Blue sheen moonstones are particularly known for their distinctive optical effect.
+The gemstone forms in colors such as white, blue, peach, gray, and rainbow variations.
+Blue sheen moonstones are especially valued for their distinctive optical effect, making them popular in modern and traditional designs.

 • Moonstone rings